redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     ...
     +------------+------------+---------+-------------------------------+

 If keystone returns a 401 error or a 404 error, confirm the settings in `/etc/keystone/keystone.conf`.
 Also consider setting `debug = True` in the `[DEFAULT]` section.
-This will print the actual LDAP queries being run against the IDM server and their return codes in `/var/log/keystone/keystone.log`.
+This will print the actual LDAP queries being run against the IdM server and their return codes in `/var/log/keystone/keystone.log`.

 ### Creating Tenants and Roles